Gender and Women’s Studies

 - Social Media Manager and Program Consultant, Resilience

 - Special Projects Manager, Heartland Alliance

 - Volunteer Coordinator, AmeriCorps VISTA

 - Web Analyst, Clickworker, Inc.

-In addition to the foundation set of skills and competencies you will gain in any liberal arts and science major, there are also unique skills and perspectives you gain from your Gender and Women’s Studies major.
+In addition to the foundational set of skills and competencies you will acquire in any liberal arts and science major, there are also unique skills and perspectives you gain from your gender and women’s studies major.
 Review the list below to learn more:

 - Ability to investigate the relationships between gender (including transgender), sexuality, feminism, and social justice within a framework of interdisciplinary

 - Ability to explore gender and sexuality through their intersections with race, class, age, nation, citizenship, and ability